‘We’re running out of time;’ Youth advocate reacts to shooting death of Wichita teen

 WICHITA, Kan.
-(KSNW)- After a seventeen-year-old was killed in a shooting on Sunday (Aug.
-4), a local advocate is urging others to open up the conversation about violence to save lives in the future.
+(KSNW) – After a 17-year-old was killed in a shooting on Sunday, a local advocate is urging others to open up the conversation about violence to save lives in the future.

 Police said the teen victim was found inside a blue truck on E. Central around 2:30 a.m. on Aug.
 4. Two other teens were inside the vehicle, but police said they were unharmed.
 The victim was taken to the hospital where he later died.